ROle of Apoptosis in Lymphocyte Depression (ROALD) - 01.09.14

 Ground Based Results Publications

-Maccarrone M, Battista N, Meloni MA, Bari M, Galleri G, Pippia P, Cogoli A, Finazzi-Agrņ A. Creating conditions similar to those that occur during exposure of cells to microgravity induces apoptosis in human lymphocytes by 5-lipoxygenase-mediated mitochondrial uncoupling and cytochrome c release.
+Maccarrone M, Battista N, Meloni MA, Bari M, Galleri G, Pippia P, Cogoli A, Cogoli A, Finazzi-Agrņ A. Creating conditions similar to those that occur during exposure of cells to microgravity induces apoptosis in human lymphocytes by 5-lipoxygenase-mediated mitochondrial uncoupling and cytochrome c release.
 Journal of Leukocyte Biology.
 2003; 73: 472-481.

 Model of microgravity-induced apoptosis in human lymphocytes.
 Image courtesy of ESA.